 Here’s a summary of the steps associated with each of these two processes:

-Every bespoke garment is carefully examined and photographed, paying particular attention to the
+Every bespoke garment is carefully examined, paying particular attention to the:

 All bespoke garments accumulate some dust and soil merely by virtue of the fact that they’ve been worn.
 This accumulation takes place even if they’ve been gently brushed after each wearing.
 This step is designed to remove that dust and soil.